 It’s not chemotherapy.

-I’m getting stronger and brighter every day, slowly but gradually eliminating both actual and metaphorical poison.
-I even have 5 o’clock shadow that’s becoming proper stubble on my scalp.
+I’m getting stronger and brighter every day, I even have 5 o’clock shadow that’s becoming proper stubble on my scalp.
 Eyebrows are slowly coming back too, but they make me look like I’ve got husky dog DNA.
 My chemo port has been removed.
-Yay!
 Can I get a toot toot?!
-I have a whiff of a social life returning when I’m not too exhausted, and I’m enjoying not being a consumer of or contributor to the noise on social media.
+I have a whiff of a social life returning when I’m not too exhausted, and not being a consumer of or contributor to the noise on social media is really helping.

 I still have plenty of crappy things going on in my body that will take a long time to improve, and have twice weekly physio to help repair the earlier muscle damage in my chest, upper back and tendons.
 While the being bent out of shape bit isn’t too great the massage afterwards is very much appreciated, thank you.

-I had a running list of Dos and Don’ts – what to say/how to act towards someone who is struggling through cancer – that I compiled and added to, generally whenever I’m feeling angry, tired, sad, alone and in a bad place.
+I had a running list of Dos and Don’ts – how to act towards someone who is struggling through cancer – that I compiled and added to, generally whenever I’m feeling angry, tired, sad, alone and in a bad place.
 I was going to provide a public service and helpfully publish it on this here blog because apparently the two most googled cancer topics are 1.
 What do I say to someone with cancer?
 And 2.
 Why have people let me down me during my cancer?
-Clearly there’s a big problem here, but I’m not going to post and instead choosing to be more open to the thing that scares me.
+I’m not going to post and instead say this and be done with it.

-So let me just say this and be done with it.
-Remember – truth is always greater than flakiness and besides, dishonesty is so transparent.
+Truth is always tops and besides, dishonesty is so transparent.
 Make sure they feel like they are a super important priority i.e. not ‘too busy’ for them, and they can be certain of your genuine love and support.
 Bam.
 Cancer is hard.

 Gifts are also very, very good.
 Spoil ’em rotten 😉